-The Stevens Creek Project is staffed five days a week, eight hours a day and is operated remotely from DESC's Urquhart Steam Station near Beech Island, South Carolina.
+The Stevens Creek Project is crewed in some matter seven days a week.
+Staff is on site five days a week, Monday through Friday, for eight hours a day.
+An operator is on site during the weekends for two or more hours per day as needed to support normal plant operations.
+The turbine gates are operated remotely from DESC's Urquhart Steam Station near Beech Island, South Carolina.
+The turbines' output is manually adjusted and monitored by the operators at the Urquhart Steam Station 24 hours a day, seven days a week in response to the Thurmond Dam releases.
 The Stevens Creek Project serves an importation function to the Savannah River in that it operates as a re-regulating project as required by Article 402 of the current FERC license.
 More specifically, the Stevens Creek Project redistributes the varying discharges from the upstream Thurmond Dam to provide a more uniform flow in the Savannah River, downstream of the Stevens Creek Project.
-The Thurmond Dam is the furthest downstream project of three multiple purpose projects in the upper

-Savannah River Basin operated by the Savannah District of USACE.
+The Thurmond Dam is the furthest downstream project of three multiple purpose projects in the upper Savannah River Basin operated by the Savannah District of USACE.
 Thurmond Dam and the other two projects, Hartwell and Richard B. Russell, are operated to maximize the public benefits of hydroelectric power, flood damage reduction, recreation, fish and wildlife, water supply, and water quality.

-The Stevens Creek Project is operated in accordance with an Operating Plan on file with FERC.2 The Operating Plan was developed in consultation with the USACE, USFWS, GADNR, SCDNR, and the City of Augusta, Georgia and includes details regarding how the Stevens Creek Project is operated.
-The normal operating target range for the Stevens Creek Project is to provide an hourly discharge of +/- 15 percent of the scheduled daily average discharge from Thurmond Dam, if the actual discharge from Thurmond Dam is within 500 cfs of the scheduled discharge.
-Excerpts from the Operating Plan, with minor edits, are provided in the following sections to describe Stevens Creek Project operations under varying flow conditions.
+The Stevens Creek Project is operated in accordance with an Operating Plan on file with FERC.4 The Operating Plan was developed in consultation with the USACE, USFWS, GADNR, and SCDNR and includes details regarding how the Stevens Creek Project is operated.
+The normal operating target range for the Stevens Creek Project is to provide an hourly release of ± 15 percent of the scheduled daily average discharge from Thurmond Dam depending on the reservoir elevation.
+When daily average releases from Thurmond Dam vary within 500 cfs of those originally scheduled, Stevens Creek Project operation will be adjusted as needed to accommodate the change as soon as operators are notified of the change by the USACE.
+Excerpts from the Operating Plan, with minor edits for clarity or length, are provided in the following sections to describe Stevens Creek Project operations under varying flow conditions.